abhishekkushwahaa/go-microx/README.md

 ├── api-gateway/
 ```

-## Roadmap
+## Future

-- **More Industry Templates**: Add support for FinTech, SaaS, and more.
+- **More Industry Templates**: Add support for FinTech, SaaS, IoT, Healthcare, etc.
 - **gRPC Integration**: Support for high-performance RPC communication.
+- **Advanced Authentication**: Implement WebAuthn for biometric authentication.
+- **Service Mesh Support**: Integrate Istio and Linkerd.
+- **Event-Driven Architecture**: Native support for Kafka, NATS, and RabbitMQ.
+- **Service Discovery & API Gateway**: Support for Consul, Nginx, and Traefik.
+- **Load Balancing**: Future support for Nginx, Traefik, and Envoy.
+- **Observability & Monitoring**: Integrate OpenTelemetry, Prometheus, and Grafana.
-- **CI/CD Templates**: Pre-configured pipelines for seamless deployment.
+- **CI/CD Enhancements**: More pre-configured pipelines for deployment.
-- **Kubernetes Helm Charts**: Simplified Kubernetes deployments.
+- **Kubernetes Helm Charts**: Easy orchestration for microservices.
-- **Cloud Deployment Support**: AWS, GCP, and Azure integrations.
+- **Cloud Deployment Support**: AWS, GCP, and Azure integration.
+- **Secure Storage Mechanism**: Encrypted data storage and retrieval.

 ## Contributing

 We welcome contributions from the community!
 Feel free to **submit issues, feature requests, or pull requests** to help improve **go-microx**.

-### How to Contribute:

-1. Fork the repository and create a new branch.
-2. Implement your changes with clear commit messages.
-3. Submit a pull request with a detailed description.
+Your contributions are highly valued, but please follow the [Contribution Guidelines](CONTRIBUTING.md).

 ## License